zoonoo/azure-docs.ko-kr/articles/iot-suite/iot-suite-what-is-azure-iot.md

 <properties
- pageTitle="사물 인터넷에 대한 Azure 솔루션 | Microsoft Azure" description="샘플 솔루션 아키텍처 및 이를 Azure IoT Suite 및 미리 구성된 솔루션과 연결하는 방법을 포함한 Azure IoT 개요" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Suite, and preconfigured solutions" services="" suite="iot-suite" documentationCenter=""